tobigue/Orkan/README.rst

     result = pipeline.start()

-The pipeline is defined by passing a list of spouts and a list of bolts (and optionally a vent, see examples).
+The pipeline is defined by passing a list of spouts and a list of bolts.
 Each element in a list is a tuple of the function to be executed and the number of workers to be spawned for this function.
 Note that if you run more than one worker for a function the order of result elements might not correspond